The courtesy notice is not required by law but is mailed as a service of the

 conviction from the driver's license records and the conviction and violation

-point will appear on the driver's license record at the DMV.
+point will appear on the driver's license record.

 An onsite traffic school provides a classroom setting for instruction.